Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Results Discussion

+The crystal structures Rietveld refined against X-ray diffraction data have been deposited in the Inorganic Crystal Structure Database (deposition numbers 2325515 and 2325516) and the crystal structures relaxed using a screened hybrid functional are included as Supporting Information files with technical parameters of the calculations included in the file headings.

 \textbf{Physical properties of CsSnBr$_3$ related to electronic structure and polarization switching.} Aside from the heat capacity and nonlinear optical susceptibility presented in Figure~\ref{Fig:Cp-SHG} to establish the new phase transitions and the bulk noncentrosymmetry of phase I, we probed several properties related to the electronic structure and polarization.
+Although direct measurement of chiral optical responses is beyond the scope of this study, we note that $P2_1$ is the only noncentrosymmetric monoclinic space group with a $2_1$ axis, and thus the only one compatible with the crystal system and systematic absences from diffraction and the measured SHG response.

-Unfortunately, the high bulk conductivity (\textit{vide infra}) of CsSnBr$_3$ samples precludes typical dielectric and ferroelectric characterization, including audio-frequency dielectric spectroscopy, polarization switching, and quantification of the spontaneous polarization, $\mathcal{P}_s$, via pyrocurrent integration. $\mathcal{P}_s$ of the DFT-relaxed structure of phase I was computed in the linear approximation, valid for small displacements from the centrosymmetric parent phase,\cite{Resta1993} as:
+Unfortunately, the high bulk conductivity (\textit{vide infra}) of CsSnBr$_3$ samples precludes typical dielectric and ferroelectric characterization, including audio-frequency dielectric spectroscopy, polarization switching, and quantification of the spontaneous polarization, $\mathcal{P}_s$, via pyrocurrent integration.
+Instead, $\mathcal{P}_s$ was evaluated using the structure models relaxed using screened hybrid functionals. $\mathcal{P}_s$ was computed in the linear approximation, valid for small displacements from the centrosymmetric parent phase,\cite{Resta1993} as:

 where $e$ is the electron charge, $\Omega$ is the unit cell volume, $Z_i^*$ are the Born effective charges of the ions in the parent phase, and $u_i$ are the displacements of the ions with respect to the parent phase.
-This yields $\mathcal{P}_s$~=~3.7~$\mu$C~cm$^{-2}$ parallel to the ferroic lone pair distortions along [010].
-This value is several times that computed in the ionic point charge limit, reflecting the highly polarizable Sn$-$Br bonding environment associated with $s^2$ main-group metals,\cite{Du2010, Fabini2016, Fabini2020} fifteen times larger than that of Rochelle salt,\cite{Valasek1921} and ten times smaller than that of KNbO$_3$.\cite{Resta1993}
+This yields $\mathcal{P}_s$~=~4.5~$\mu$C~cm$^{-2}$ parallel to the ferroic lone pair distortions along [010].
+This value is several times that computed in the ionic point charge limit, reflecting the highly polarizable Sn$-$Br bonding environment associated with $s^2$ main-group metals,\cite{Du2010, Fabini2016, Fabini2020} nineteen times larger than that of Rochelle salt,\cite{Valasek1921} and eight times smaller than that of KNbO$_3$.\cite{Resta1993}.